 We are equally committed to helping students learn how to live in a computerized environment and to use technology responsibly.
 Each student is required to take a short course in ethical conduct and appropriate net etiquette.
 Through this course, and through daily exposure to all types of academic technology, students learn that the sanctity of our honor system extends into the technological world.
 We encourage students with a particular interest in computers to take advantage of every opportunity available.
 We charge no technology fees.

-WFSNet, Woodberry’s computer network, serves all academic buildings, administrative buildings, and dormitories.
-Academic buildings, including the library, offer wireless access.
+Woodberry’s computer network, serves all academic buildings, administrative buildings, and dormitories.
+Dormitories and academic buildings also have wireless access.

-LCD projectors are a fixture in almost every Woodberry classroom.
-SMART Boards™, Sympodiums™, document cameras, and tablet PCs are also common.
-Examples of widely used software include Microsoft Office Suite, FirstClass® email, Inspiration®, Sibelius®, Final Cut Express, Logic Studio, Finale®, Geometer’s Sketchpad®, Maple™, Pro Tools®, and AutoCad®.
+Woodberry teachers have a wide range of teaching tools at their disposal.
+SMART Boards™, Sympodiums™, document cameras, and tablet PCs are all common.
+Examples of widely used software include Inspiration®, Sibelius®, Final Cut Express, Logic Studio, Finale®, Geometer’s Sketchpad®, Maple™, Pro Tools®, and AutoCad®.
 We provide two multi-purpose computer labs, a digital foreign language lab, mobile labs for the humanities and the sciences, a library lab, a music lab that integrates musical keyboards and various musical instruments, and a Tech Deck for teaching AutoCad.

-Access to WFSNet is a privilege granted to students who agree to abide by the school’s Code of Ethical Conduct in a Computerized Community.
+Access to the school network is a privilege granted to students who agree to abide by the school’s Code of Ethical Conduct in a Computerized Community.
 All students receive a school email address and are expected to use it to prepare assignments, share lab reports, and stay informed about school news and events.
 We expect all students to use the Internet responsibly.

 Access to the Internet